Australia and Oceania

 Republic of the Philippines

-The Republic of Bulgaria does not have an embassy in the capital city of Manila.
-Servicing embassy is the one in Hanoi, Vietnam.
+The Republic of Bulgaria does not have an embassy in Manila.
+The country is served by the Еmbassy of the Republic of Bulgaria in Hanoi, Vietnam.

 Embassy of the Republic of Bulgaria in Hanoi